Hormuzan: The Arab invasion of western Iran

 However, he later stopped paying tribute, and a result clashed with the Arabs again, who inflicted a defeat on him.
 The cities of Khuzestan were slowly one by one seized.
 Sometime later in 641, after a defeat at Ram-Hormizd, Hormuzan fled to Shushtar, and was defeated near the city, which cost him the lives of 900 of his men, while 600 were captured and would later be executed.
 Nevertheless, he managed to reach the city.
 The Arabs then laid siege to the city.

 Fortunately for Hormuzan, Shushtar was well fortified due to the rivers and canals that surrounded it on almost all sides.
-There are several versions of the how the city was captured; according to al-Tabari, during the siege, an Iranian defector named Sina (or Sinah) went to al-Nu'man and pleaded for his life to be spared in return for showing him a way into the city.
+There are several versions of how the city was captured; according to al-Tabari, during the siege, an Iranian defector named Sina (or Sinah) went to al-Nu'man and pleaded for his life to be spared in return for showing him a way into the city.
 Al-Nu'man agreed, and Sina told him to: "attack via the outlet of the water, and then you will conquer the city."

 Al-Nu'man did as he told him, and with a small portion of his army, charged into Shushtar.
 Hormuzan then retreated to the citadel and continued his resistance.
 The surviving men of Hormuzan who were in citadel along with him, killed their own family members and threw their property into the river rather than let the Arabs take them.
 In the end, Hormuzan was eventually forced to surrender.

 According to another version written in the Khuzestan Chronicle, similar to the version by al-Tabari, a defector from Qatar, along with another person, asked the Arabs for some of their plunder in exchange for how to enter the city.
 The Arabs agreed, and after some time, they managed to enter the city.
 According to al-Baladhuri, during the siege, the Arabs were reinforced with a group of professional Iranian elites under Siyah al-Uswari, known as the Asawira.
 The reason for their defection was in order to preserve their status and wealth.
 However, according to the Khuzestan Chronicle, the Asawira first defected to the Arabs after they entered Shushtar.
 The brother of Hormuzan, Shahriyar, is said to have been a part of the Asawira.
 According to Pourshariati, the story of the Asawira helping the Arabs in their conquest of Khuzestan, may have been false.
 Nevertheless, it is known that Hormuzan was after his surrender taken by the Arabs and brought to their capital Medina.